-National Asset Liability Management Americas Symposium
+National Asset-Liability Management Americas

-Key topics include:
+Key topics this year include:

 - Looking at the effects of rising US interest rates on emerging markets

 - A panel discussing how sovereign investors should respond to the changing macroeconomic cycle

 - Good practices in portfolio optimization

 - The commodity price slide and its impact on emerging market economies

 - Managing interest rate risk as monetary policies diverge